-- 28. Graphical advertising (as opposed to text ads). - 29.
-Online ads that include animation, audio, or video. - 30.
-Ads that run before a user arrives at a Web site's contents. - 31.
+- 27. Graphical advertising (as opposed to text ads). - 28.
+Online ads that include animation, audio, or video. - 29.
+Ads that run before a user arrives at a Web site's contents. - 30.
 A nonprofit industry trade group for the interactive advertising industry.
-The IAB evaluates and recommends interactive advertising standards and practices and also conducts research, education, and legislative lobbying. - 32.
+The IAB evaluates and recommends interactive advertising standards and practices and also conducts research, education, and legislative lobbying. - 31.
+Each time an advertisement is displayed. - 32.
 Cost per thousand impressions (the M representing the roman numeral for one thousand). - 33.
 A method of charging for advertising whenever a user performs a specified action such as signing up for a service, requesting material, or making a purchase. - 34.
 A cost-per-action program, where program sponsors (e.g., Amazon.com, iTunes) pay referring Web sites a percentage of revenue earned from the referral.